JoBinns/Uni_IS_ObjectBasedDB/README.md

 # UniIS_ObjectBasedDB
-This is an object-based database for a University's Information System.
+This project creates an object-based database for a University's Information System.